Egyptian court sentences 529 Brotherhood members to death

 State television reported the sentences without comment.
 A government spokesman did not immediately respond to calls and several government officials said they could not comment on judicial matters.

-"The court has decided to sentence to death 529 defendants, and 16 were acquitted," defence lawyer Ahmed al-Sharif told Reuters.
+"The court has decided to sentence to death 529 defendants, and 16 were acquitted," defense lawyer Ahmed al-Sharif told Reuters.
 The condemned men can appeal against the ruling.

 Most of the defendants at Monday's hearing were detained and charged with carrying out attacks during clashes that erupted in the southern province of Minya after the forced dispersal of two Muslim Brotherhood protest camps in Cairo on August 14.